Ldepablo11/big_data_buses/README.md

 # Sources

+#### AI:
+Used ChatGPT to debug errors relating to Kafka streaming, the web app, and general technical issues with the cluster.

 1. Sharma, H. (2021, October 4).
 Read a JSON stream and write to Kafka — Spark.
 Medium. https://waytohksharma.medium.com/read-a-json-stream-and-write-to-kafka-spark-0b6491fa7cdf.